cardano-foundation/CIPs/cps-wallet-connector/README.md

 This standard has facilitated the emergence of dApp development on Cardano by defining both a connection standard and an API.
 It is, to date, the only wallet connector standard to see wide adoption in the ecosystem.
 Using an injected Javascript object for communication between wallets and web-based stacks.

-Since its' authoring CIP-30 has seen continued iteration, with changes to its API common.
+Since its' authoring CIP-30 has seen continued iteration, with changes to its API.

-- CIP-13
-- CIP-45
-- CIP-90

 ##### CIP-30 Alternatives
-- CIP-45
-- CIP-90
+Since CIP-30's authoring there have only been two other competing standards, in CIP-45 | Decentralized WebRTC dApp-Wallet Communication ([#395](https://github.com/cardano-foundation/CIPs/pull/395)) and CIP-90 | Extendable dApp-Wallet Web Bridge ([#462](https://github.com/cardano-foundation/CIPs/pull/462/)).
+Although neither of of this standards have seen wide adoption.

+Although not a direct competitor, CIP-13 could be seen as an alternative standard.
+This standard

 ##### CIP-30 Extensions
 - CIP-62